Plates and silverware clinked onto stainless steel. Cold. Steam floated out into the space. Hot.

 “It doesn’t matter who we are, which is kind of the problem.”
 D walked around from my back to the side of the mattress.
+There was the gun, knocked to the side.
+D kicked it farther away.
 Isabella took the other side.
-Little girl looking down on a grown man.
+Little girls looking down on a grown man.
 “We’re in the middle of an identity crisis, and we were hoping you could help us… find ourselves, if you will.”

 Isabella commented, “Ew, his stomach looks like the moon.
 Gross.”

 “It means you have something that can be of use to us,” another voice offered, entering the room for the first time.
 Lawrence.
 He was dressed in a casual fashion, a baggy sweater and jeans, a hat on his head, pale in their shading.
 Not his usual set whenever doing work outside as part of a gang, but in this apartment, it was comfort over class, clearly.
 “And we’d like to have it, please.”